-- Students must resist the urge to use the screencasts to just copy answers. - They should be used as an aid to prompt prior learning. - The students need to be doing the Maths, not copying the Maths, as this will develop the deeper learning. - There is a screencast on how to use screencasts on the How to Revise page of the website.
+- Resist the urge to use the screencasts to just copy answers. - •Use them as an aid to prompt prior learning. - •You need to be doing the Maths, not copying the Maths, as this will develop the deeper learning. - There is a screencast on how to use screencasts on the 'How to Revise' page of the website.